Esmond-M/esmond-theme/readme.txt

 = Does this theme support any plugins? =

-website-theme-name includes support for WooCommerce and for Infinite Scroll in Jetpack.
+esmond-theme-portfolio includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==